Indian Head, Saskatchewan: Demographics

 In 2011, 50 percent were male and 50 per cent were female.
 Also in 2011, children under five accounted for approximately 6.1 per cent of the resident population of Indian Head.

 According to data from 2001, more than 33.6% of the town's residents identify themselves as Catholic; 48.9% of residents are Protestant, and 12.3% of residents do not practise a religion.

 Government

 The town of Indian Head has a mayor as the highest ranking government official.
 The town also elects aldermen or councillors to form the municipal council.
-Currently, the mayor is Steven Cole and is serving with councillors Lisa Craigie, Alan Hubbs, Melissa Moses, Armand Palmer, Chris Simpson and Nathan Longeau.
+Currently, the mayor is Steven Cole and is serving with councillors Pieter Cruson, Alan Hubbs, Charity Palmer, Tim Klein, Chris Simpson, and Nathan Longeau.
 The town administrator is Cam Thauberger.

 Provincially, Indian Head is within the constituency of Indian Head-Milestone served by their Member of legislative assembly, the Honourable Don McMorris.
-This district was created before the 8th Saskatchewan general election in 1934 by combining the constituencies of South Qu'Appelle and Wolseley.
-Redrawn and renamed "Indian Head-Wolseley" in 1975.
-This constituency was created through the Representation Act, 1994 (Saskatchewan) by combining the district of Indian Head-Wolseley with part of the constituency of Bengough-Milestone.

 Federally, the Regina—Qu'Appelle riding is represented by their Member of Parliament, Andrew Scheer.
-Qu'Appelle riding was first created in 1903 and covered the Northwest Territories, including what would later be Saskatchewan.
-In 1905, the district was amended to just cover Saskatchewan.

-In 1966, Qu'Appelle riding was abolished when it was redistributed among Qu'Appelle—Moose Mountain, Regina—Lake Centre, Regina East and Assiniboia ridings.

-In 1987, Regina—Qu'Appelle was created from parts of the districts of Assiniboia, Humboldt—Lake Centre and Qu'Appelle—Moose Mountain ridings.
-It was known as Qu'Appelle from 1996 to 1998.

-It was abolished in 1996 when it was redistributed among Wascana, Regina—Arm River, Qu'Appelle and Yorkton—Melville ridings.

-A new Qu'Appelle riding was created in 1996 from Regina—Qu'Appelle, Regina—Lumsden and Mackenzie ridings.

-In 1998, its name was changed back to Regina—Qu'Appelle.